porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.usage.md

 Modals are disruptive.
 Only use Modals when you need the user’s full attention for the period of time the Modal is displayed.

 ### Close
-Modals are not dismissed when clicking on the background overlay.
-This prevents losing information or data.
-Within a Model Dialog are multiple ways to dismiss a Modal but a user needs to intentionally make that choice.
+Within a Model are multiple ways to dismiss a Modal but a user needs to intentionally make that choice.

 ---

 ## Do’s & Don’ts

 ### Don't use more than two buttons
-There should be no more than 3 actions and no fewer than 1.
+There should be no more than 3 actions.
 Actions should always be located within an action bar at the bottom of the Modal.
 Button order and positioning should follow our guidelines for [Buttons](#/patterns/buttons).

 ![Usage Buttons](./assets/modal-dialog-more-than-three-buttons.png)